Board Chair, Empowerment Kanagawa

 Michiko Kohga is a retired lecturer on public speaking, debate, and cross cultural communication.
 She taught at both Shukutoku and Obirin Universities until 2015.
 Currently, she runs a business using her expertise in PR and communication.
 Her company offers a wide range of services including seminars, workshops, book writing and translation, as well as promotion and coordination of PR activities.
 Michiko is currently enrolled in the Open University of Japan to gain a deeper understanding of how people interact within society, which will allow her to enrich the Tomo Café program.
 She is a founder of Words and Heart, an organization in Tokyo that offers coaching and workshops on career development and self-growth.
 As part of Words and Heart, she created Tomo Café (Friends Café) in 2010, a program that promotes dialogues on social issues, providing participants a chance to meet people from diverse backgrounds to expand their skill sets and networks.
 Additionally in 2015, she started a mentoring program called Greenway to Learn.

-Yuka Miyazawa is a social entrepreneur who found the nonprofit called Chibikko House Day Care that provides childcare services, and a for-profit company, the Kodomo Project.
+Yuka Miyazawa is a politician and a social entrepreneur who found the nonprofit called Chibikko House Day Care that provides childcare services, and a for-profit company, the Kodomo Project.
 Yuka is a member of the Yamanshi Prefecture Nursing Plan Committee and the Community Business Conference, as well as a lecturer at the Yamanashi University.
 Twenty years ago she began volunteering to expand child support services in order to meet the increasing needs of mothers, firmly believing that excellent childcare was imperative for the wellbeing of children, mothers, and families.
 Recognizing how gender issues are affecting the childcare system in Japan, she hopes to start a school where woman can learn about nonprofit organizations, and to open a Workshare Café aimed at exchanging ideas to empower female leaders.

 Kazue Kojima earned her PhD degree at the University of York in UK, and her concentration is on Japan’s declining fertility rate.
 For her thesis, she conducted a total of 22 interviews with single and married Japanese women to explore and discover the causes behind why Japanese women were choosing to postpone marriage and having fewer children.
 Her thesis touched upon broader implications of gender inequality due to the Japanese patriarchal structure, explaining why this impacted women’s choices.
 Since the graduation, Kazue has been working to help women build better lives for themselves in a society with gender discrimination.